Staying Safe on your holiday

 We are offering animal feeding of outside animals, and taking various measures to enable social distancing and avoid contamination of surfaces.
 During animal feeding, please remain in your household group and make use of our handwashing facilities or sanitiser available where available.
 Our indoor animals (rabbits and guinea pigs) can be visited in your own time as a household - they are in the indoor beach behind the stables.

 For the time being, we will not be running our pony club afternoons.
 We have safety worries concerning shared equipment, difficulties with social distancing, and issues of safety in pony clubs that could arise if staff are not able to physically help children with their balance, or with getting on and off.
-If this changes later in the summer, we will let guests know before arrival.
+If this changes, we will let guests know before arrival.

 Our Forest School will run weekly through school holidays from 3-5pm on Wednesdays.
 Please let us know if you'd like to book your children in. £10 per child.
 Parents need to come along for under 5s.